-Richmont designates the following items as directory information: student name, address, telephone number, e-mail address, degree sought and certifications, part-time or full-time status, degrees and awards received, previous schools attended and photographs.
+Richmont designates the following items as directory information: student name, address, telephone number, e-mail address, degree sought and certifications, parttime or full-time status, degrees and awards received, and photographs.
 The University may disclose any of these items without prior written consent, unless notified in writing to the contrary.
 Such notification must be received within three school days of the official date of registration to ensure that directory information will not be included in University publications.